ashwinkumar12345/intro_to_html/README.md

 ```
 <a href="http://www.google.com">Google homepage</a>
 ```

-You can nest links in lists as well
+You can nest links in lists as well.

 <a name="imglinks"></a>
 > ## Adding images as links